 At age 59, my spine started compressing causing me to lose sensation, strength as well as my ability to function independently.
 I now need assistance getting in and out of my wheelchair, in the bathroom, dressing, feeding, driving my car, etc. Many of my friends need this kind of assistance.
-As a disability advocate, I've always been a big proponent for good government subsidized personal assistant services.
+As a disability advocate, I've always been a big proponent for good government-subsidized personal assistant services.
 Yet I wasn't ready for what real dependence on attendants meant.
-I couldn't get out of bed, or eat when I wanted to eat, or go to the bathroom when I needed to.
+I couldn't get out of bed, or eat when I wanted to eat or go to the bathroom when I needed to.
 All of this was shocking to me.
-I felt that I had to learn how to be a people with disabilities all over again.
+I felt that I had to learn how to be people with disabilities all over again.

 Needing personal assistant services for all my activities of daily living also meant higher expenses and much more management.
 Before, If an attendant needed time off, it may cause inconvenience for Denise and me, but it was workable.
-If an attendant was late it may have been aggravating, Now, if an attendant is late it could be dangerous to my health.
-I was able to schedule 1 or 2 checks be sent weekly to my attendants.
+If an attendant was late it might have been aggravating, Now, if an attendant is dela,yed it could be dangerous to my health.
+I was able to schedule 1 or 2 checks to be sent weekly to my attendants.
 Needing attendants daily requires a complete payroll be run that includes paying taxes, workers comp, etc. I had to ensure every shift was covered and emergency attendants were available.
 Managing attendants is a job in itself.

-Becoming more disabled showed me that while Social Security is important, the more critical need is for good affordable long-term medical expenses including personal assistant services, durable medical equipment, long term therapies, and maintenance drugs.
+Becoming more disabled showed me that while Social Security is essential, the more critical need is for proper affordable long-term medical expenses including personal assistant services, durable medical equipment, long term therapies, and maintenance drugs.
 Becoming more disabled has reminded me of how wonderful people are.
 My attendants have shown me how even the most intimate personal care can be given with dignity and respect.
 To be truly independent, we have to know when and how and able to depend on others.

 Go!
 Go!
 Go!